mciocchi/atomic_d6/README.md

 ---

-## **Social and Leadership**
+## **Social & Leadership**
+*(The mastery of persuasion, influence, and governance, from leading small groups to shaping entire civilizations.)*

+- **Untrained**
-- **Untrained:** Persuade a single person with simple logic.
+- Persuade a single person with simple logic.
+- Struggle to maintain authority or inspire confidence.
+- Fail to navigate complex social situations effectively.

+- **Apprentice**
-- **Apprentice:** Convince a small group to follow a simple plan.
+- Convince a small group to follow a simple plan.
+- Navigate minor negotiations with moderate success.
+- Gain trust through basic charisma and reasoning.

+- **Journeyman**
-- **Journeyman:** Rally a town to your cause through rhetoric or charisma.
+- Rally a town to your cause through rhetoric or charisma.
+- Lead groups with confidence and inspire strong loyalty.
+- Influence local policies and social structures through speech alone.

+- **Master**
-- **Master:** Lead an army into battle, inspiring near-fanatical loyalty.
+- Lead an army into battle, inspiring near-fanatical loyalty.
+- Command absolute obedience from those under your direct leadership.
+- Defuse conflicts or escalate them with masterful rhetoric.

+- **Olympian**
-- **Olympian:** Unite an entire country under a single ideology.
+- Unite an entire country under a single ideology.
+- Reshape national identity and cultural beliefs through influence.
+- Maintain control even in times of crisis through sheer presence.

+- **Demigod**
-- **Demigod:** Command absolute loyalty from all who hear you speak.
+- Command absolute loyalty from all who hear you speak.
+- Restructure societies overnight without opposition.
+- Enforce peace or war through nothing but words.

+- **Titan**
-- **Titan:** Shape the culture and governance of an entire continent.
+- Shape the culture and governance of an entire continent.
+- Influence world leaders as though their will is your own.
+- Instinctively understand and manipulate political dynamics on a massive scale.

+- **Seraph**
-- **Seraph:** Rule a planet effortlessly, commanding obedience from billions.
+- Rule a planet effortlessly, commanding obedience from billions.
+- Cultivate planetary-wide loyalty that transcends generations.
+- Shape laws and ideologies that define civilizations for millennia.

+- **Lesser Deity**
-- **Lesser Deity:** Dictate the political structures of multiple planets.
+- Dictate the political structures of multiple planets.
+- Control entire star systems without direct intervention.
+- Become the foundation of interplanetary government and law.

+- **Deity**
-- **Deity:** Unite an entire galaxy under one rule.
+- Unite an entire galaxy under one rule.
+- Control the rise and fall of civilizations across space and time.
+- Transcend leadership—your will becomes the unchallenged doctrine of countless worlds.

+- **Elder Deity**
-- **Elder Deity:** Reshape civilizations at a universal scale.
+- Reshape civilizations at a universal scale.
+- Define the fundamental principles of governance and society across all of existence.
+- Rule not through power, but through the very nature of reality itself.

 ---

 ## **Social Sciences (Sociology, Psychology, History, and Anthropology)**
+*(The study and manipulation of societies, cultures, and the psychological forces that shape civilizations.)*

+- **Untrained**
-- **Untrained:** Observe basic human behavior but lack deep understanding.
+- Observe basic human behavior but lack deep understanding.
+- Struggle to analyze cultural or historical trends.
+- Fail to predict or influence social interactions beyond common sense.

+- **Apprentice**
-- **Apprentice:** Predict how individuals will react to basic social situations.
+- Predict how individuals will react to basic social situations.
+- Identify common behavioral patterns within small groups.
+- Recognize fundamental societal structures and historical influences.

+- **Journeyman**
-- **Journeyman:** Influence small communities through cultural awareness.
+- Influence small communities through cultural awareness.
+- Accurately predict the short-term consequences of social and political changes.
+- Develop strategies to shape public perception and group behavior.

+- **Master**
-- **Master:** Predict large-scale social movements and shifts in ideology.
+- Predict large-scale social movements and shifts in ideology.
+- Manipulate cultural narratives to drive political or social change.
+- Analyze history with such precision that future societal trends become clear.

+- **Olympian**
-- **Olympian:** Engineer societies that will thrive for generations.
+- Engineer societies that will thrive for generations.
+- Design governmental and economic systems that maximize stability and growth.
+- Instinctively foresee and prevent social collapse before it begins.

+- **Demigod**
-- **Demigod:** Instinctively understand how any sentient species functions.
+- Instinctively understand how any sentient species functions.
+- Modify cultural values without direct intervention.
+- Reshape historical narratives to alter collective identity.

+- **Titan**
-- **Titan:** Alter cultural values on a continental scale.
+- Alter cultural values on a continental scale.
+- Cause or prevent revolutions through indirect influence.
+- Shift philosophical and moral structures across entire civilizations.

+- **Seraph**
-- **Seraph:** Guide planetary civilizations through social evolution.
+- Guide planetary civilizations through social evolution.
+- Shape belief systems, traditions, and historical memory effortlessly.
+- Directly control the rise and fall of major political ideologies.

+- **Lesser Deity**
-- **Lesser Deity:** Direct the rise and fall of interstellar cultures.
+- Direct the rise and fall of interstellar cultures.
+- Maintain harmony or chaos across multiple planets through social manipulation.
+- Weave the histories of entire species into a grand, interconnected narrative.

+- **Deity**
-- **Deity:** Shape galactic history through subtle or overt influence.
+- Shape galactic history through subtle or overt influence.
+- Ensure the longevity of civilizations or orchestrate their downfall with a single decree.
+- Define the ideological, moral, and intellectual progress of countless star systems.

+- **Elder Deity**
-- **Elder Deity:** Create new universal constants for social structures.
+- Create new universal constants for social structures.
+- Dictate the fundamental laws that govern thought, belief, and cultural evolution.
+- Transcend individual societies—your will becomes the eternal structure of civilization itself.

 ---

 ## **Spatiomancy (Space Manipulation, Dimensional Travel, and Reality Warping)**
+*(The mastery of space itself, from simple distortions to absolute control over dimensions and reality.)*

+- **Untrained**
-- **Untrained:** Sense minor distortions in space, such as pressure shifts or gravitational anomalies.
+- Sense minor distortions in space, such as pressure shifts or gravitational anomalies.
+- Notice inconsistencies in spatial perception but fail to manipulate them.
+- Struggle to orient yourself in environments with warped geometry.

+- **Apprentice**
-- **Apprentice:** Create small spatial distortions, bending light or slightly shifting an object’s position.
+- Create small spatial distortions, bending light or slightly shifting an object’s position.
+- Adjust distances subtly to make objects seem closer or farther away.
+- Detect hidden pathways or weak points in reality.

+- **Journeyman**
-- **Journeyman:** Fold space to teleport short distances or create minor pocket dimensions.
+- Fold space to teleport short distances or create minor pocket dimensions.
+- Manipulate small areas of space to extend or shorten movement.
+- Store small objects in extradimensional spaces.

+- **Master**
-- **Master:** Warp the battlefield, extending or compressing distances to confuse enemies.
+- Warp the battlefield, extending or compressing distances to confuse enemies.
+- Generate stable pathways through warped dimensions.
+- Shift perspectives so that directions and locations become fluid and unpredictable.

+- **Olympian**
-- **Olympian:** Open stable portals between distant locations or trap enemies in spatial loops.
+- Open stable portals between distant locations or trap enemies in spatial loops.
+- Create pathways through interdimensional rifts.
+- Manipulate localized gravity and spatial compression effortlessly.

+- **Demigod**
-- **Demigod:** Reshape the local laws of physics, allowing for non-Euclidean architecture and impossible movement.
+- Reshape the local laws of physics, allowing for non-Euclidean architecture and impossible movement.
+- Shift objects between dimensions without restrictions.
+- Sustain entire regions where space behaves differently than the rest of reality.

+- **Titan**
-- **Titan:** Generate vast extradimensional realms or phase entire cities out of normal space.
+- Generate vast extradimensional realms or phase entire cities out of normal space.
+- Merge separate locations into a single connected area.
+- Create spatial defenses that render structures inaccessible or invulnerable.

+- **Seraph**
-- **Seraph:** Manipulate planetary orbits, move moons, or collapse space into singularities.
+- Manipulate planetary orbits, move moons, or collapse space into singularities.
+- Cause entire regions of space to expand, contract, or loop infinitely.
+- Create regions where movement occurs without the passage of time.

+- **Lesser Deity**
-- **Lesser Deity:** Bend entire solar systems into pocket dimensions or rewrite celestial mechanics.
+- Bend entire solar systems into pocket dimensions or rewrite celestial mechanics.
+- Erase or recreate planetary locations instantly.
+- Generate stable, artificial dimensions to house civilizations or store cosmic secrets.

+- **Deity**
-- **Deity:** Restructure galactic spacetime, creating permanent wormhole networks or moving entire star clusters.
+- Restructure galactic spacetime, creating permanent wormhole networks or moving entire star clusters.
+- Fuse or separate galaxies by manipulating the fabric of space.
+- Reshape the architecture of the universe to fit your desires.

+- **Elder Deity**
-- **Elder Deity:** Define the very nature of space itself, merging or separating realities at will.
+- Define the very nature of space itself, merging or separating realities at will.
+- Collapse or generate new dimensions beyond conventional existence.
+- Transcend all spatial constraints, existing everywhere and nowhere simultaneously.

+---

 ## **Stealth**
 *(The art of remaining unseen, undetected, and moving unnoticed through hostile environments.)*